rmammen/kelly-electric-solar-emf/docs/02-stakeholder-management.md

 Over the following two weeks:
 - Derek Newman was established as Kelly Electric's primary contact (with John Arnold as secondary)
 - I helped organize and run our team's first stakeholder meeting
-- In the process, we found that the stakeholder group itself hadn't met in some time — our outreach was what got that communication moving again
+- In the process, we found that the stakeholder group itself hadn't met in some time, our outreach was what got that communication moving again
 - I was also in direct contact with David Brosch, one of the solar advocates on the project

 ## Ongoing Coordination